From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 1908 Durham Museum photo the German Ladies Auxiliary outside the German-American Home at 4206 South 13th Street.
 This would serve as the home to Boys Town starting in 1918.

 By 1921 they had outgrown the German-American Home with 125 boys under his care.
-That year Father Flanagan purchased the old Overlook Farm on 132nd and Dodge for $100,000.
-The farm was 10 miles west of Omaha and comprised 160 acres, 13 buildings, animals and machinery.
+That year Flanagan purchased the old Overlook Farm at 132nd and Dodge for $100,000.
+The farm was 10 miles west of Omaha and comprised 160 acres, 13 buildings, animals, and machinery.
 The farm was a major step in his plan to create a community for the boys.
 The buildings were used to house the boys until they could construct a new one.
 The head farmer was retained to supervise the operation of the farm by the boys.
 At the time it was known as The City of Little Men and would become Boys Town in 1926.
-While its founder didn’t care for their name, it was chosen by the boys and he went along with their wishes.
+While its founder didn’t care for the name, it was chosen by the boys, and he went along with their wishes.

 1918 Durham Musem photo of the German-American Home at 4206 South 13th St while it served as Father Flangan’s boys.